SAP-samples/teched2022-XP262/exercises/ex3/README.md

   👉 **Open Kibana Dashboard**.

- > The logs on this page are a good place to start because they are more structured than the log output from the Cloud Foundry CLI.
-You could already begin your exploratory searches..
-But that is not the focus of this exercise.
+ > The logs on this page are a good place to start because some of the log content that is output raw from the CF CLI, has been initially parsed into time, category, log type and the actual message (which is still presented here in raw format).
+You could already begin your exploratory searches, but that is not the focus of this exercise.

   👉 In case you are asked for authentication, enter the following origin key (***tdcteched1-platform***) from the identity provider and sign in with alternative identity provider.